 Name: ZenGold (ZGC)

-There are more gold-backed cryptocurrencies being developed, so we will add them here as they become known.
-If you know of any others, or if you have had experience buying any, leave a comment.
+There are more gold-backed cryptocurrencies being developed, so they will be added here as they become known.
+If you know of any others or are developing one, please contact us.